Albert0i/DONGDICT/README.md

 pariatur iusto?
 Dolorum fugit quas nobis maxime, magnam beatae ex?
 ```

-wordA, wordB and wordC shared the same description.
-There was no way to prevent from inputting duplicated entry.
+wordA, wordB and wordC shares the same description.
+There was no way to prevent from inputting duplicated entries.

 ### II.
 An early attempt
-In the year of 2012, I was thinking to make a web site to enable dictionary look up.
-My idea was to statically generate an index.html and one html page for each entry, so that I could host the static web site easily.
-A regular re-generation is necessary to update the site.
+In the year of 2012, I was thinking to make a web site to enable the dictionary look up .
+My idea was to statically generate an `index.html` and as many html pages as number of entries.
+All files were hosted in a static web site.
+Regular re-generation was required to update the web stie.

 ![alt eary attempt 1](img/earlyAttempt-1.JPG)